dankamongmen/notcurses/TERMINALS.md

 Thus emitting `setaf` with an RGB value close to black can result, when using `xterm-direct`'s `setaf` and `rgb` definitions, in a bright ANSI color.

-DirectColor is always enabled for Kitty, Alacritty, Contour, and foot.
+24-bit RGB is always enabled for Kitty, Alacritty, Contour, WezTerm, and foot.

 ### Problematic characters